25 Political leadership

 Political leadership is inherently fragile.[1]
 Leadership literature tends to focus on leaders from business, the military or the public service.[2]
 While leadership is now a part of university management courses, its study originates with religion and politics, and has a significant tradition in the discipline of political science.

 The oldest accounts of leadership include The epic of Gilgamesh in ancient Mesopotamia, the Old Testament and other religious texts attributed to the Abrahamic prophets, Homer’s The Iliad and The Odyssey, and the accounts of Alexander the Great.
 The spirit of leadership at the heart of religion and politics was examined systematically by the originator of the study of leadership, Thomas Carlyle (1795–1881) in his book On heroes, hero-worship, and the heroic in history (1841).
-Carlyle’s legacy is encapsulated in the regrettably named and antiquated ‘Great Man’ theory of leadership – the idea that leadership is about ‘great’ people and their personal influence on history.
-According to this idea, if students could identify with and emulate great leaders’ traits, they could then learn to become effective leaders.
-This was certainly the basis of the leadership treatises of Erasmus and Machiavelli on whether – and how – a Christian prince should be feared or loved.
+Carlyle’s legacy is encapsulated in the ‘Great Man’ theory of leadership, that leadership is about ‘great’ people (generally men) and their personal influence on history, and perhaps best summed up in Napoléon Bonaparte’s self-serving observation that ‘Great men [sic] are meteors, who, by their burning, light the world’.[3].
+According to this idea, if students of politics could identify with and emulate great leaders’ traits, they could then learn to become effective leaders.
+This was certainly the basis of the leadership treatises of Erasmus and Machiavelli on whether a leader should be loved or feared – essentially whether to model ‘good’ behaviour, or to use ‘bad’ behaviour to achieve good outcomes.

-Despite the many decades of theoretical development of leadership, leadership education today is typically focused on organisational leadership within the context of capitalist business organisations, where leaders focus on achieving an appropriate return for shareholders.
-Where the interests of shareholders coincide with the concerns of citizens or consumers, this may provide opportunities for some form of political leadership by business elites, as exemplified by Qantas CEO Alan Joyce’s support for same-sex marriage in Australia.
+With that said, much of today’s understanding of leadership has developed since the mid-20th century, with researchers such as Stogdill, Burns, Heifetz and Grint , developing their various theories of leadership practice.[4]
+Leadership education today, though, is typically focused on organisational leadership within the context of capitalist business organisations, where leaders focus on achieving an appropriate return for shareholders.
+Where the interests of shareholders coincide with the concerns of citizens or consumers, this may provide opportunities for some form of political leadership by business elites, as exemplified by Qantas CEO Alan Joyce’s support for same-sex marriage in Australia, and Atlassian co-founder Mike Canon-Brookes’ climate advocacy.

 Leadership in the private sector involves a non-democratic process of leadership selection that is not subjected to the ongoing whims of what we might call the polis.
 While leadership has been identified as an important variable in the achievement of desired outcomes in organisations, political leadership encompasses dimensions that include not only particular leaders’ abilities to solve policy problems, but also their style of communication and engagement, and hence the perceived level of empathy with their constituents.

-The level of emphasis placed on outcomes versus perceptions of political leadership cannot be measured by hard and fast rules about performance.
+The level of emphasis placed on outcomes versus perceptions of political leadership are not measured by clear rules about performance.
 Indeed, it is often the case that the logic of what may appear to be rational is not reflected in electoral outcomes, suggesting that political leadership requires more than rationalist assumptions about preferred societal goals.
-Ironically, such disagreement between logic and practice echoes what one might find on #AusPol on Twitter, where Australia appears to suffer through endless leadership crises, no matter who the leader may be but entirely in accordance with the views of the ‘gang’ the commentators belong to (a topic we return to later).

 There are many lessons to be learnt from the study of historical and contemporary political leaders.
-This chapter explores political leadership in theory and in practice, and examines the development of our understanding of political leadership through a historical lens.
+This chapter explores political leadership in theory and practice, with examples from recent Australian political history.
 The chapter also adopts a unique approach to providing students with the opportunity to develop their own understanding of leadership while learning more about political leadership per se.
-Rather than espouse a particular view of political leadership (which would reflect the views of the relevant ‘gang’), the chapter provides politics students with contemporary knowledge of leadership from the research literature, alongside the practice of political leadership from ancient times to the present day.
+Rather than espouse a particular view of political leadership (which would reflect the views of the relevant party, faction or gang), the chapter provides politics students with contemporary knowledge of leadership from the research literature, alongside the practice of political leadership from ancient times to the present day.

 Why learn about leadership?
 What is leadership?